jmettraux/aac_magic/src/spells.md

 Fires a heat arrow at a single target.

-1d3 + Magic skill level damage unless the target succeeds at a Physical save.
+1d3 + `Cast` skill level damage unless the target succeeds at a Physical save.

 Can be used to put a easily flammable object in fire.